esp-rs/book/src/tooling/text-editors-and-ides.md

 ## Tips and Tricks

-If you are developing for a target that does not have `std` support Rust Analyzer can behave strangely, often reporting various errors.
+If you are developing for a target that does not have `std` support, Rust Analyzer can behave strangely, often reporting various errors.
 This can be resolved by creating a `.vscode/settings.json` file in your project and populating it with the following:

 ```json
 {